Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Appendix

 Table~\ref{tab:step1_gpt} shows the prompts for LLMs to detect potential PICQs and their corresponding answers.
-Table~\ref{tab:prompt_identify} shows the prompts for LLMs to identify the unknown relevant personas.
-Table~\ref{tab:prompt_identifycot} shows the prompts for LLMs to identify the unknown relevant personas using a multi-task prompting strategy.
+Table~\ref{tab:prompt_identify} shows the prompts for LLMs to identify the missing relevant personas.
+Table~\ref{tab:prompt_identifycot} shows the prompts for LLMs to identify the missing relevant personas using a multi-task instruction strategy.